Category Archives: Employment & Productivity

 Hat tip to Josh Lehner, of the Oregon Office of Economic Analysis, for suggesting we look at The Dual Beveridge Curve by Anton Cheremukhin and Paulina Restrepo-Echavarría, of the Dallas and St Louis Feds.

-We’re outlining their research here, and strongly recommended you look at the graphs if you don’t have time to read through the paper.
-We were planning to take up a few other papers on the Great 3-Rs Debate—Resignation, Retirement and now Renegotiation—in this issue, but we’ll leave that for later to focus on this paper that presents a very different way of considering the Beveridge Curve.
-To us, it’s a real relief to have creative researchers getting into this instead of standing on the mystery.
+We’re outlining their research here, and strongly recommend you look at the graphs if you don’t have time to read through the paper.
+We were planning to take up a few other papers on the Great 3-Rs Debate—Resignation, Retirement and now Renegotiation—in this issue, but we’ll leave that for later to focus on this paper.
+It presents a very different way of considering the Beveridge Curve.
+To us it’s a real relief to have creative researchers getting into this instead of shrugging it off as a mystery, or building inaccurate narratives.

-Some ads are looking for workers from the pool of the unemployed, others aim to poach employees, both have different skill requirements and are looking to fill different company positions.
-The two types have different effects on the labor market: a job shift has no effect on un- and employment rates, but that a hire from the unemployed pool does.
+Some ads are looking for workers from the pool of the unemployed, others aim to poach employees.
+The two objectives target different skill sets, and have different effects on the labor market: a job shift has no effect on un- and employment rates, but a hire from the pool of unemployed workers does.

 When the authors first call their view “extreme,” we thought, hey, it actually could just as easily be called highly logical.
 The extreme comes in because their “simple” model breaks the overall search and matching process into two non-overlapping processes: the two sets work in “separate, segmented” markets.